 The thing that people don’t seem to understand is that it wasn’t just because the review was “negative” that I got angry.
 It was because I literally felt like I was being attacked.

 I ask you to honestly think about what you would do, if you were in the same situation.

 If you felt like you were being attacked, wouldn’t you fight back?

 I have not done anything evil or try to destroy anyone’s business or livelihood.
 The worst the Takedown request could’ve done is remove the review URL from Google Search.
 Not from the web or even force the review to be deleted.
-People could still go to the URL if clicked on it else ware.
-I have sent an email to Google Legal Support asking them to remove the Copyright Removal Request.
-It is now up to Google to either honor the takedown notice or to stop it.
+People could still go to the URL if clicked on it from another website.
+I have sent an email to Google Legal Support asking them to cancel the Copyright Removal Request.
+It is now up to Google to either continue the takedown notice or to stop it.
 It is out of my hands now.

 I would now like to ask that everyone now stop mentioning Cenokga on Twitter about “me learning my lesson” or this or that.
 I said that I washed my hands of the whole thing and would try to call of the Takedown notice.
 I ask that people calm down and stop the riot on Twitter.

 I am human like everyone else.
 I can make bad business decisions, like everyone else.
 I will use this as an opportunity to build upon and learn from mistakes.
 I only ask that people now give my studio a chance.

 People who won’t accept another’s apology don’t make matters better.

 In fact, it takes more character, more strength to step back and say that someone has made a mistake than it does trying to prove a point.
 Making an apology is not a sign of weakness.
 It’s a sign of character.

 People can make fun, slander, say how bad my studio is, but, that doesn’t stop the fact that I’m still in business and will still be in business for many years to come.